Panagiotou/OnlinePriceTracker/docs/install_venv.md

-# You can install nodeenv globally with easy_install:
+# Install pip:

-sudo easy_install nodeenv
+sudo apt-get install python-pip

-# or with pip (if you have pip installed):
+# With pip (if you have pip installed):

 sudo pip install nodeenv